SofiaDiCapua/SofiaDiCapua.github.io/_posts/Bladder_Cancer_Annotation_Xenium.md

 From here, we can have supervised or unsupervised methods.
 Supervised methods outperform the unsupervised methods, except for the identification of unknown cell types.
 This is particularly true when the supervised methods use a reference dataset with high informational sufficiency, low complexity and high similarity to the query dataset.
 However, such outperformance could be undermined by some undesired dataset properties investigated in this study, which lead to uninformative and biased reference datasets.
 In these scenarios, unsupervised methods could be comparable to supervised methods.
 Although supervised methods are useful in some cases, they cannot be applied to all cases because reference data sets are not available for most organs, tissues, and conditions.
 [2]

 In our case, we do not have a reference dataset specific to our tissue and patients so we are constraint to use a general pure cell type reference dataset called “BlueprintEncodeData”.
-Using the supervised method *SingleR*, which was stated to be the best method for cell annotation in [1], we could get some annotations witha relatively high relative abundance (see the following image) but there are still some clusters that need further refinement and confirmation.
+Using the supervised method *SingleR*, which was stated to be the best method for cell annotation in [1], we could get some annotations with a relatively high relative abundance (see the following image) but there are still some clusters that need further refinement and confirmation.
 ![SingleRAnnotations](images/Leiden_SingleR_together.png)

 Now we are left with unnspecified clusters with the top genes per each and lots of information on the internet so let's clear all that up in this post.